RV Furnace Blowing Cold Air? Fix Ignition Issues Fast

 The Problem

-When your RV furnace fan runs but only blows cold air with failed ignition attempts, you're dealing with an ignition system failure.
+You can restore your RV furnace's hot air in under 15 minutes using basic tools and three simple troubleshooting steps.
 The most common causes are a dirty flame sensor, blocked combustion air intake, faulty ignition control board, or propane supply issues.

 What's Going Wrong